canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

           "\nlink_type: " + .link_type +
           "\noperstate: " + .operstate + "\n"'

-Now lets modify the template to add a ``requires`` to the generated job:
+Now let's modify the template to add a ``requires`` to the generated job:

 .. code-block:: none
     :emphasize-lines: 8,9